libigl/libigl/README.md

 The upstream libigl repository acquires all of its dependencies as sub-projects through CMake's FetchContent module.
 This means that as part of configuring the CMake project, all of the source code for all of the dependencies are downloaded, built from source, and added as subdirectories of libigl to be built along with its build process.
+This not only means that for each build directory or each project, all dependencies must be rebuilt, but it also means that all dependency build messages are now your project's build messages, flooding the console.
 Furthermore, there's no option to turn this feature off.
-To avoid downloading, consuming projects must first call *find_package* for all of libigl's dependencies before finding/adding libigl.
+To avoid downloading, consuming projects must first call * find_package* for all of libigl's dependencies before finding/adding libigl.
 Although this pattern is simple across a single link, if the consuming project is also a library, and one of its consuming projects happen to also use libigl, violations of ODR are very likely.